Our Members and Trust Board Directors

 In addition to being a director of SMART, amongst other offices I am currently a trustee of Peninsular Medical Foundation and Broadreach House, two very worthwhile locally based charities.

 I am senior partner of a local firm of chartered accountants practicing just outside Looe.
-I have always be interested in education and doing what l can to help prepare our successors for their lives ahead.
+I have always been interested in education and doing what l can to help prepare our successors for their lives ahead.

 My vision for SMART therefore is for it to be the leading multi academy trust in Cornwall providing the very best in education for all its pupils so that they can take full advantage of the life time opportunities that lie before them.